-At ihAg, we are part of the support.
+At ihAg, we are part of the support you can call on to manage what comes next.

-55 rooms in 14 houses across Ipswich, available via Suffolk County Council.
+52 rooms in 14 shared houses across Ipswich, available via Suffolk County Council HRS Support.
+Accommodation is subject to a needs assessment.

 The accommodation we manage is only available via Suffolk County Council.
 We give very careful consideration to the balance of personalities in each house, and every tenant must be able to cope with shared living.
 Tenants, please contact the office with any queries.